MathisJANKOVIC/Memory-Game/README.md

 # matching-game
-Memory game on browser.
-You have to match pairs of differents icons Functionalities to fix/add :
+Functionalities to fix/add :
 - send data form JS to PHP securely
 - underline your score finish on Highscore page